YonatanKof/wwape-next/content/post/target-audience.md

 :::
 ::

-### **Example:** Managing patients app
+### **Example:** Managing Patients App

-If we think about the app for managing patients from before, then executive doctors roles like *Chief Medical Officers*, *Medical Directors* or *Physician Executives* are the most relevant group and will act as our **Primary** target audience.
+If we think about the app for managing patients from before, then executive doctors' roles like *Chief Medical Officers*, *Medical Directors*, or *Physician Executives* are the most relevant group and will act as our **Primary** target audience.

-Financial roles within the the healthcare industry like *CFOs*, *Directors of Finance* and *Treasurers* are relevant to the purchasing and they will act as our **Secondary** target audience.
+Financial roles within the healthcare industry like *CFOs*, *Directors of Finance*, and *Treasurers* are relevant to purchasing, and they will act as our **Secondary** target audience.

-Lastly, roles that focus on service design and patient experience like *Chief Experience Officers*, *Patient Experience Managers* and *Service Designers* should be relevant because these apps will impact the patient experience.
+Lastly, roles that focus on service design and patient experience, like *Chief Experience Officers*, *Patient Experience Managers*, and *Service Designers*, should be relevant because these apps will impact the patient experience.
 They will be our **Tertiary** target audience.

 Three groups!

-### **Example:** Addressing different audiences, Figma & Sketch
+### **Example:** Addressing Different Audiences, Figma & Sketch

-Let’s look at Figma - they say the product is used by three different teams, or roles: Design, Engineering and Product.
-We can clearly see them as different target audience, and thought it’s plain to see that design is the **Primary** target audience but they haven’t skipped the other groups.
+Let’s look at Figma – they say the product is used by three different teams, or roles: Design, Engineering, and Product.
+We can clearly see them as different target audiences, and though it’s plain to see that Designers are the **Primary** target audience, they haven’t skipped the other groups.

 ![Roles in Figma](/posts/target-audience/figma-roles.webp)
 *Roles in Figma*

 And again, the aim is to:

 - **Prioritize** the marketing and product efforts.
-Thus giving the appropriate groups the right amounts of focus to gain the most effective results.
+Thus, giving the appropriate groups the right amounts of focus to gain the most effective results.
 - **Inform** users about your product or service in the right manner.
 - Make your product or service more **relevant and engaging**.

 And we can go even deeper still and break each audience into its own groups.

-Let's take Sketch for example, like Figma, they supports additional groups other then designers.
-But we can see that within the designers **Primary** target audience, they show specific use cases like; Websites, Prototyping, Icons, Feedback, Apps, Symbols, Illustrations & Design Systems, so if you're a magazine layout designer, this ain't your cup of tea.
+Let's take Sketch, for example.
+Like Figma, they support additional groups other than designers.
+But we can see that within the designers' **Primary** target audience, they show specific use cases like Websites, Prototyping, Icons, Feedback, Apps, Symbols, Illustrations & Design Systems.
+So if you're a magazine layout designer, this isn't your cup of tea.

 ![Sketch target audience in design](/posts/target-audience/sketch-target-audience-in-design.webp) *Sketch target audience in design*

-### **Example:** Targeting different audiences, Monday.com
+### **Example:** Targeting Different Audiences, Monday.com

-A great example of a product addressing multiple target audiences is [Monday.com](http://monday.com/) campaign from 2018.
+A great example of a product addressing multiple target audiences is [monday.com](http://monday.com/)'s campaign from 2018.
 This project management tool tailors its marketing to different user types, demonstrating how one product can cater to various needs and preferences.

-By tailoring their marketing messages, [Monday.com](http://monday.com/) can effectively engage and convert different audience segments.
+By tailoring their marketing messages, *monday.com* can effectively engage and convert different audience segments.

 ::gridBlock{colNum=3}
 :::YouTubePlayer
 ---
 videoId: AlQs-A0z_1g
 title: What is monday.com?
-desc: This one is for product managers"
+desc: This one is for product managers
 ---
 :::
 :::YouTubePlayer
 ---
 videoId: MoAGqV7cvqY
 title: What using monday.com feels like?
-desc: This one is amid for developers"
+desc: This one is aimed at developers
 ---
 :::
 :::YouTubePlayer
 ---
 videoId: W-cPpsj2wBQ
 title: Easily Manage Your Team's Tasks
-desc: And this one is for project managers"
+desc: And this one is for project managers
 ---
 :::
 ::